bitbankinc/bitbank-api-docs/public-stream.md

 Whole depth channel name is `depth_whole_{pair}`, available pairs are written in [pair list](pairs.md).

+Except for continuous trading mode, it may be the case that asks <= bids.

+#### In circuit_break_info.mode is `NONE` or estimated price is null

+- Asks and bids data is restricted to 200 entries each from best bid offer.
+- Asks and bids price never cross.

+#### In circuit_break_info.mode is not `NONE` and estimated price is not null

+- Asks and bids data is restricted to 200 entries each around the estimated price.
+(Max 400 entries)
-Except for circuit_break_info.mode is `NONE`, asks and bids price possibly cross.
+- Asks and bids price possibly cross.
+- asks_under, bids_over possibly includes the quantity of orders which price is out of range.

 #### In circuit_break_info.mode is `NONE` or estimated price is null